vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 ## Motivation

 Swift is the new programming language brought to you by Apple last year.
-I read whole Swift book just after Apple Keynote streaming - because Another(TM) Programming(TM) Language(TM) could teach you  new techniques or open your mind to the new ideas.
+It brings freshness to the world of C, Python, Ruby, Rust, Go world with the new ideas.
+The language is *not* as beautiful as Python, and is *not* as fast as raw C, but the main motivation is to have something between C and Python.
+I strongly recommend to read the Swift Book[https://dl.dropboxusercontent.com/u/20996794/Swift%20Programming%20Language.pdf](for example here).

 Apple compared Swift to Python in one picture during the presentation.
 Why?